MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v3.3.0/Add-AzureRmDataLakeStoreFirewallRule.md

 ```

 ### -ResourceGroupName
-Name of resource group under which the account to add the firewall rule is.
+Specifies the name of resource group under which the account to add the firewall rule.

 ```yaml
 Type: String